-More information on the coordinating efforts of the GCC can be found in the FY 11 GCC meeting minutes.
+More information on the coordinating efforts of the GCC can be found in the FY 12 GCC meeting minutes at: http://dnr.wi.gov/topic/Groundwater/GCC/minutes.html.
 Through these activities, the GCC continues to play an important role in ensuring agency coordination, increasing efficiency, and facilitating the effective functioning of state agencies in activities related to groundwater protection and management.
 Ultimately groundwater is better protected, which benefits public health and preserves Wisconsin's natural resources for future generations.